-Indications for LT are rare (<1%), including patients with ALF or those with progression of liver dysfunction to liver failure despite drug therapy (102).
-Excellent post-LT outcomes are reported (103, 104).
-Actual patient survival rates were 87% at 5, 10, and 15 years in a French series of 75 adults and 46 children (median age: 14 years, range 7 to 17 yrs) transplanted between 1985 and 2009 for ALF (53%), decompensated cirrhosis (41%), or severe neurological disease (6%) (103).
-In another study analysing the United Network for Organ Sharing (UNOS) database including 170 WD children who underwent LT between 1987 and 2008, one and five year survival were 90.1% and 89% respectively (104).
-In both studies, patients transplanted for end stage chronic liver disease had better long term survival than patients transplanted for ALF.
-Extracorporeal liver support systems as a bridge to LT may improve the outcome (105, 106).
-Neurological and especially psychiatric involvement may show little improvement with transplantation but LT cannot be considered as a therapy for patients with severe neuropsychiatric involvement (107, 108).
+Indications for liver transplantation (LT) are rare (<1%), including patients with ALF or those with progression of liver dysfunction to liver failure despite drug therapy (102).
+Excellent post-LT outcomes are reported (103,104).
+Actual patient survival rates were 87% at 5, 10, and 15 years in a French series of 75 adults and 46 children (median age: 14 years, range 7-17 years) transplanted between 1985 and 2009 for ALF (53%), decompensated cirrhosis (41%), or severe neurological disease (6%) (103).
+In another study analyzing the United Network for Organ Sharing database including 170 children with WD who underwent LT between 1987 and 2008, 1- and 5-year survival were 90.1% and 89%, respectively (104).
+In both studies, patients transplanted for end-stage chronic liver disease had better long-term survival than patients transplanted for ALF.
+Extracorporeal liver support systems as a bridge to LT may improve the outcome (105,106).
+Neurological and especially psychiatric involvement may show little improvement with transplantation but LT cannot be considered as a therapy for patients with severe neuropsychiatric involvement (107,108).

 Children presenting with decompensated liver cirrhosis with liver failure but no hepatic encephalopathy can be often rescued with chelation treatment.
-Response to medical treatment may take time with improvement of PT after a minimum of 1 month and normalization within 3 months to 1 year or more (76).
-Close follow-up and monitoring of clinical status for hepatic encephalopathy, ascites, sepsis and liver function tests is required in specialized LT units to timely listing the child on the transplant list, a decision that is extremely challenging.
-In 1986, Nazer et al devised a scoring system to predict the outcome of patients including adults and children with hepatic decompensation in the setting of WD (109).
-In 2005, the score was re-examined in the paediatric population by Dhawan et al who proposed a new scoring system (King's Wilson index (WI)) that had a better positive predictive value for mortality without transplantation (Table 6) (8, 102).
-The WI is reported to be 93% sensitive, 98% specific, with a positive predictive value of 93% (8).
-However, although useful, the WI may not be entirely accurate and continued investigation of predictors of outcome in WD is necessary.
+Response to medical treatment may take time with improvement of prothrombin time after a minimum of 1 month and normalization within 3 months to 1 year or more (76).
+Close follow-up and monitoring of clinical status for hepatic encephalopathy, ascites, sepsis, and liver function tests is required in specialized LT units to timely listing the child on the transplant list, a decision that is extremely challenging.
+In 1986, Nazer et al (109) devised a scoring system to predict the outcome of patients including adults and children with hepatic decompensation in the setting of WD.
+In 2005, the score was re-examined in the pediatric population by Dhawan et al (8) who proposed a new scoring system (King's Wilson index [WI]) that had a better positive predictive value for mortality without transplantation (Table 6) (8,102).
+The 10.4-15.3 children with hepatic decompensation (King's Wilson index) by Dha-